-Sub-Indicator 9.3 - Commitment
+Sub-indicator 9.3 - Commitment

-The company has committed to Just Transition principles.
+The company The company has committed to Just Transition principles.

-Metric a): The company has committed to addressing adverse impacts of the implementation of its decarbonization strategy on Indigenous communities, Indigenous governments, and/or Indigenous businesses and contractors.
+Metric a): The company has committed to addressing adverse impacts of the implementation of its decarbonization strategy on Indigenous communities, Indigenous governments, and/or Indige nous businesses and contractors.

-Metric b): The company commits to the principle of free, prior, and informed consent (FPIC) where Indigenous peoples are affected by the implementation of its decarbonization strategy.
+Metric b): The company has made a public statement committing to the principles of free, prior and informed consent (FPIC) where Indigenous peoples are affected by its decarbonization strate gy.
+Further, the company has outlined a process to ensure the participation of Indigenous peoples in decisions affecting them, consistent with the effective protection of their fundamental rights..